France-ioi/taskgrader/README.md

 # Task grader
-This simple tool manages every step of grading a contest task, from the generation of test data to the grading of a solution output.
+This tool manages every step of grading a contest task, from the generation of test data to the grading of a solution output.

+It is meant to be used both locally for tests and in contest evaluation settings.

 ## Installing

-Install dependencies: on Debian/stable:
+### Dependencies

+You first need to install a few dependencies; on Debian/stable, the required dependencies are:

-    apt install build-essential sharutils python2.7 fp-compiler gcj-4.9 cgroup-tools
+    apt-get install build-essential sharutils python2.7

+Some additional dependencies are required to support all languages:

+    apt-get install fp-compiler gcj-4.9 nodejs php5-cli

-you also need to have a binary called `gcj` (not provided by Debian/stable):
+and you need to have a binary called `gcj` (not provided by Debian/stable):

     ln -s /usr/bin/gcj-4.9 /usr/bin/gcj

+Additionally, in a contest environment, you may want control groups enabled in your kernel:

+    apt-get install cgroup-tools

+### Installation

 Execute `install.sh` in the taskgrader directory to install.
 It will help you install everything.

-If needed, modify `config.py` to suit your needs.
+If needed, edit `config.py` to suit your needs; however default values will work for simple tests.

-## Testing
+### Testing

 After configuration, you can test that the taskgrader is configured properly and is behaving as expected by running `tests/test.py`.
 By default, it will run all tests and give you a summary.
 Full usage instructions are given by `test.py -h`.

 ## Executing